sweettigertea/VRTS-dev-blog/README.md

 # DevBlog

-DevBlog is a modern blogging platform built with React and Strapi, designed to provide a seamless experience for both developers and readers.
+DevBlog is a modern blogging platform built with Vite, React, TailwindCSS, and Strapi, designed to provide a seamless experience for both developers and readers.

 ## Project Structure

 This project consists of two main parts:

-1. `devblog`: The frontend application built with React
+1. `devblog`: The frontend application built with Vite, React, and TailwindCSS
 2. `devblog-cms`: The backend CMS powered by Strapi

+## Technologies Used

+- **Frontend:**
+  - Vite: Next Generation Frontend Tooling
+  - React: A JavaScript library for building user interfaces
+  - TailwindCSS: A utility-first CSS framework
+  - Apollo Client: For GraphQL queries

+- **Backend:**
+  - Strapi: Headless CMS
+  - GraphQL: Query language for APIs

 ## Getting Started